 Gather every piece of laundry that could have come in contact with the bed bugs, including clothing, towels, and bedding.
-Separate the items by color and fabric types.
+Separate the items by color and fabric type.
 Place the items in plastic bags and seal them tightly until you can wash each bag of laundry.
 Keep the bags sealed to prevent the spreading of the bugs.

 Treat Stains on Washable Fabrics

 These stains usually look like tiny, dark rusty dots and can be caused by bedbug excrement or drops of human blood, Most will be removed during a regular wash.
 However, if the staining is heavy, pretreat it with an enzyme-based fabric stain remover before washing, such as Zout or Shout.

 Apply the stain remover to the stains, and allow it to work for about 10 minutes before washing the fabrics as recommended.

 Choose Washer Settings

 Add your regular detergent to the washer's automatic dispenser or drum.
 Set the washer to the cycle (normal, gentle, permanent press) and the hottest water temperature recommended for the fabric.

 Load and Start the Washer

 Carefully empty one plastic bag of laundry into the washer, keeping the bag inside the drum as much as possible.
 Work carefully to prevent scattering the bugs.
 Start the washer immediately and dispose of the bag in an outside bin.

 Use the Correct Dryer Cycle

 While washing will remove the stains and flush away most of the bugs, there may be some bugs and eggs that survive.
 Quickly transfer the clothes from the washer to the dryer.
 Select the highest possible heat cycle for the fabric type, and allow the dryer to run for at least 30 minutes.
 Ideally, the heat should exceed 120°F to kill both the bugs and the eggs.

 When each cycle is finished, empty the dryer lint filter and dispose of the contents in a sealed plastic bag in an outside trash can.